-Again, I told her that it is good that she is repentant and is taking ownership of the fact that she was bossy.
+Again, I told her that it is good that she was willing to admit that she was bossy.
 Now I encouraged her not to go and lay in her bed feeling condemned about this.
 In fact, I encouraged her not to waste another moment of her life being condemned because it will do her absolutely no good, but will actually hold back her spiritual progress.

 Instead, I suggested,

 - “As you lay in your bed tonight, think about what Jesus did for you on the cross and thank Him for it.”

 - “Think about His great love for you and thank Him for it.”

 - “And remember that you are a good girl because of Jesus and thank Him for it!”

 You see, right there, I was encouraging Starr in right believing.
 I also encouraged her to lay in bed and talk to God about this.
 She knows that she does not have the ability in and of herself to change herself and that the Holy Spirit will produce the fruit of self-control as she refuses condemnation and stays in rest!

 If we simply focus on our kids behavior but do not help them get their believing right, there will be no hope for them in the area of their behavior.
 Sure, they could produce some of the right actions from trying hard enough, but behavior modification and heart transformation are two different things.